midwatch/public-notebook/notebook/2._development/a._python/notes_0__syntax.rst

         print(err)          # __str__ allows args to be printed directly

     else:
-        # Code that is executed if thy try clause does not raise an exception
+        # Code that is executed if the try clause does not raise an exception
         pass

     finally: